 Ultimately, though, what I find to be the fatal flaw of the 2019 Modern Warfare is that, despite its attempts at being mature, it is an utterly toothless experience.
 The original Modern Warfare was absolutely brutal to play back in 2007, and it can still be appreciated if you apply the proper context.
 Its 2019 reboot doesn’t even come close to hitting those emotional highs.
 You wouldn’t have known that if you took what the writers said at face value shortly before the game was released.
 They notably touted that the game’s morality would operate in shades of grey, forcing the protagonists to carry out dubious actions for the greater good.

-On the face of things, it would appear the 2019 Modern Warfare is guilty of blaming players for being railroaded – just like several other 2010s AAA productions.
-Ironically enough though, the problem is the exact opposite; the narrative goes out of its way to absolve the player character of any sins committed by side characters.
-Price in particular shows a degree of ruthless pragmatism that, while arguably heartless, does result in a net gain for the forces of good.
+On the face of things, it would appear that the 2019 Modern Warfare indulges in the time-honored tradition of blaming players for having the audacity to see the game through.
+Ironically enough though, what the narrative practicably accomplishes is the exact opposite, instead opting to absolve the player of any kind of moral ambiguity by having side characters do the dirty work.
+Price in particular shows a degree of ruthless pragmatism that, while fairly heartless, invariably results in a net gain for the forces of good.
 This is shown early on when, he and Kyle discover a man forced into a suicide vest.
 They have no time to disarm the bomb, so Price knocks the man off the railing to his death.
 This saves himself, Kyle, and the nearby civilians.

 Later on, an embassy is raided by Jamal “the Butcher” Rahar – the right-hand man of Al-Qatala’s leader, Omar Sulaman.
 Admittedly, this is the best section in the game because it involves you having to escort an embassy worker out of her office to deliver a keycard the protagonists need to them.
 It’s a very creative level that involves guiding her through a patrol of soldiers without directly controlling her.
 Instead, you direct her via an intercom and advise her on her next course of action.
 Considering Call of Duty gained a reputation for being mindless action affairs, including a well-designed puzzle section was a breath of fresh air.
 The section also involves a situation in which Kyle is forced to choose opening a secure door for the Butcher or letting him execute a young boy.